devtron-labs/devtron/README.md

 #### Side Note:

-Hyperion module is also a great way to understand how Devtron can fit into your workflow without actually installing apps through Devtron.
-You can always switch to Full Devtron Experience for all the features.
+Hyperion module is also a great way to get to know Devtron's UI and some of its features.
+You can always switch from Hyperion to Devtron which includes all the features.
 [Just a Couple of Commands away.](https://github.com/devtron-labs/devtron#rocket-getting-started)

 ## :rocket: Getting Started(For Hyperion)